Updated: Mar 9

 This AD stipulates to, before further flight, inspect "certain" fan blades as per Thermal Acoustic Inspection (TAI) method as stipulated in Pratt & Whitney SB PW4G-112-A72-268 .

-Implications will be that every individual fan blade's history needs to be retrieved and is applicable by SB, needs to be removed from the engine, shipped to an approved inspection facility and tested.
+Implications will be that every individual fan blade's history needs to be retrieved and, when applicable by SB, needs to be removed from the engine, shipped to an approved inspection facility and tested.
 After successful pass, it can be reinstalled and a complete engine can be returned to service.
 The AD notes that it is an interim measure, so additional rule making can be expected.
-Most likely after the NTSB (National Transportation Safety Board) have completed the investigation.
+Most likely after the NTSB (National Transportation Safety Board) have completed the investigation and published their safety recommendations.

 Compliance with the Emergency AD does not imply that the type can be operated into UK and Japanese airspace as there is a Safety Directive valid that effectively bans operation of the type.